I don't own Merlin in any way or form. I know, it's a shocker. Take a few minutes, calm down, catch your breath. You'll get over it eventually.

 But the person that appeared most in Arthur's drawings, was one man.
 He looked to be ranging anywhere from his very early twenties to his early thirties, but there was a sense of knowledge and experience practically radiating off of him.
 He was just one solitary, young man, who seemed so wise and... so very old, even though still in his youth.
 He emitted a sort of presence.
 Very powerful, but very peaceful, calming, caring and so familiar.
 Like nothing could go wrong as long as he was there by your side where he would always belong.
 Other times though, he looked just plain goofy with an idiotic and friendly grin plastered onto his face, making Arthur either beam with happiness or become ill with a sad, melancholy feeling of nostalgia and pain every time he saw it.
 Often both at the same time.

-Arthur had learnt from a young age to always carry a sketch book around with him.
-He hadn't broken the habit once he became an adult and started university before becoming a teacher.
-By the time that he had reached the age that he is when this story takes place, he had filled out scores of drawing pads.
+Arthur had learnt from a young age to always carry a sketch book around with him, and he hadn't broken the habit once he became an adult.
+By the time that he become a teacher, he had filled out scores of drawing pads.
 He had designated a portfolio for each person, and by the time he had reached his adult years, he was incredibly good at drawing these faces.
 He'd even mastered painting them, but he liked them better done with drawing charcoal or a pen, even a pencil sometimes if nothing else was at hand.

 Around the beginning of the school year, his students saw him drawing a picture of the woman with the wild hair and black lace dress and insisted that he show them the rest of the sketches.
 That's how Cameron and Taylor recognized the painting of a mystical young man, wearing a red neckerchief and a blue shirt, looking up with dazzling blue eyes, with a faint but clearly visible glimmer of gold in them.

 A man seemed to notice Arthur's bewilderment and fascination in the portrait and walked closer to him.